airdeploy/airdeploy-docs/docs/flagger-sdk/default-variation.md

 ---

 ## Overview
-The default variation is the default return value for the flag function
+The default variation is the default return value for the [Flag Functions](flag-functions.md).
 ```json
 {
 	"isEnabled": false,